ghc/ghc/docs/users_guide/using-warnings.rst

     Turns off all warnings, including the standard ones and those that :ghc-flag:`-Wall` doesn't enable.

+These options control which warnings are considered fatal and cause compilation to abort.

 .. ghc-flag:: -Werror

     Makes any warning into a fatal error.
 Useful so that you don't miss warnings when doing batch compilation.

+.. ghc-flag:: -Werror=<wflag>

+    :implies: ``-W<wflag>``

+    Makes a specific warning into a fatal error.
+The warning will be enabled if it hasn't been enabled yet.

 .. ghc-flag:: -Wwarn

     Warnings are treated only as warnings, not as errors.
 This is the default, but can be useful to negate a :ghc-flag:`-Werror` flag.

+.. ghc-flag:: -Wwarn=<wflag>

+    Causes a specific warning to be treated as normal warning, not fatal error.

+    Note that it doesn't fully negate the effects of ``-Werror=<wflag>`` - the warning will still be enabled.

 When a warning is emitted, the specific warning flag which controls it is shown.